famedaxolotl/terminal-dictionary/README.md

 This project uses the [freeDictionaryAPI](https://github.com/meetDeveloper/freeDictionaryAPI).
 Please support its author if you can.

-terminal-dictionary is a simple dictionary and thesaurus tool written in Rust for the command-line.
+Ever wanted to search te dictionary right from the terminal?
+No?
+Well anyway, terminal-dictionary is a simple dictionary and thesaurus tool written in Rust for the command-line.
 See Installation and Usage for more.

 ## Installation